Safeguarding Equestrian Sport

 The British Carriagedriving Safeguarding Lead is:

-John covers safeguarding at national and club level.
-He will be happy to discuss any queries regarding referrals, training matters or issue of concerns.
+Suzanna covers safeguarding at national and club level and will be happy to discuss any queries regarding referrals, training matters or issue of concerns.